 This note was stimulated by Jonathan L. Zittrain’s op-ed piece in the NY Times, and Ping’s response to it.
 I agree that Ping’s question: “trusted by whom?” is crucial.
 Mostly I want a computer that is totally loyal to me.
 But I may gain if I have a Pitney Bowes postage meter which plays by Post Office rules instead of mine.
 If it lacked this peculiar loyalty—to someone else besides me—I would be unlikely to have the convenience that caused me to buy it.
 Likewise I might indeed like to watch Mr. Eisner’s marvelous “Monsters, Inc.” on my personal computer and I understand that he would like a cut and I can understand his reluctance to release a high resolution version that can be freely copied.

-Microsoft would have us believe that any software within your computer can do to your computer and to your data anything that it wants.
+Microsoft would have us believe that any software within your computer should be able to do to your computer and to your data anything that it wants, as indeed it mostly can if you run currently available systems.
 They suggest that the only solution is a technology, such as authenticode, that judges code by its origin.
 This is indeed not the only solution, it is not a good solution, it is in fact inferior to solutions widely deployed in 1970.
+It was never so for timeshared computers.
 I do grant that there is a limited security role for authenticating software’s origin.

 I think that Microsoft would have the PC user view his machine as a single individual committed to helping, amusing and generally serving him.
 I anthropomorphize here on purpose.
 The things that our computers do for us now are more like what servants once did for the privileged, than what machines have ever done for us.
 They remember for us.
 They remind us.
 They help us draw pictures.
 They amuse us.
 They search for us.
 We confide our secrets to them.
 Our evolved intuitions about who to trust with what aspects of our life can serve us only if we anthropomorphize.
 The state of AI restricts us to being served, for the next few decades, by idiot-savants—very clever in narrow specialties but perhaps with agenda that are unknown to us.
 These useful legions can be produced only by mobs of programmers and institutions, and some of those will have plans at odds with our own wishes.

-Many authors have recently foreseen an eminent watershed.
+Many authors have recently foreseen an imminent watershed.
 On the current branch we have wide spread computers that are general purpose and programmable by anyone to do any thing that an individual programmer can conceive of.
-On another branch the computers that are widely available and affordable are less than general purpose and only some negotiated priesthood can create programs for them.
+On another branch the computers that are widely available and affordable are less than general purpose where only some negotiated priesthood can create programs.
 Certainly there are those who would prefer the second branch to the first but these are not the only possible branches.

 With proper capability foundations, we will see in the microcosm of our computer distinct agents, some malign, with their own distinct agenda.
 The lord of the manor may confide to his valet that he is having lunch with his solicitor while concealing this from the other servants.